Der Doppelgänger: Context

 Heine's Buch der Lieder is divided into five sections; all the poems set in Schwanengesang are from the third, Die Heimkehr (The Homecoming).
 In Schwanengesang, this song stands at the end of the Heine songs, although Heine's order is different and it has been argued that the sequence works better dramatically when the songs are performed in their order of appearance in the Buch der Lieder.

-This song's context requires some background in the Doppelg%C3%A4nger mythology to parse.
-Seeing one's own Doppelgänger in this mythology implies that you are dead, so the middle of the piece reaches a peak as the singer realizes that the stranger is their Doppelgänger.
-Immediately afterwards the piece becomes very quiet as the singer internally comes to terms with the reality that they did not, in fact, return from the war.
+This song's context requires some background in the Doppelgänger mythology to parse.
+Seeing one's own Doppelgänger in this mythology implies that you are dead, so the middle of the piece reaches a peak as the singer realizes that the stranger is his Doppelgänger.
+Immediately afterwards the piece becomes very quiet as the singer internally comes to terms with the reality that he did not, in fact, return from the war.

 Music

 "Der Doppelgänger" is through-composed; each stanza's setting is different, but not altogether different: the song is a kind of passacaglia on the theme of the first four bars of the piano part.
 This ambiguous harmonic progression is made of chords that lack one note, leaving it unclear what the harmony is.
 The first chord lacks a third, so could be B major or B minor.
-The second has only the interval of a third, so it is unclear whether it is the first inversion of a D-sharp minor chord or the second inversion of F-sharp major.
+The second has only the interval of a third, so it is unclear whether it is the second inversion of a D-sharp minor chord or the first inversion of F-sharp major.
 This ambiguity is only resolved with the entry of the voice, when the harmony of B minor with its dominant, F-sharp major, is established.

 The piano part, consisting almost entirely of block chords that gradually become denser, dominates the song and does much to give it its feeling of inexorability, and its brief abandonment (displaced by a succession of increasingly dissonant chords) at the climax of the song signals the frantic horror of the poet.
 At this point, the initially ambiguous harmony returns with a modulation to D-sharp minor on the words Was äffst du nach mein Liebesleid (bar 47).

 The song is 63 bars long, and in a typical performance lasts between 4 and 5 minutes.
 It is in the key of B minor, the same as Schubert's Unfinished Symphony.